Dachacho/Typeracer-CLI/README.md

 cd ../backend
 ```

-this project uses PostgreSQL as its DB. to set it up easiest way is via docker-compose
+this project uses PostgreSQL and Redis. to set it up easiest way is via docker-compose

 ```sh
 docker-compose up -d